sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

      - It extracts Date parts such as Year, Month, Day Of Month, Hour, Minute, Second and Week Of Year values from an incoming Date value and append extracted parts to to the outgoing Dataframe.
    * - Date Difference
      - It computes difference between two Dates in number of Days, Hours, Minutes and Seconds.
+   * - Date To Age
+     - It computes number of Years and Days elapsed since a selected date value.
    * - Date To String
      - This node converts a date/time column to a string column in the given format.
    * - String To Date